 Student teaching is a capstone course and all other coursework must be completed prior to student teaching.
 Student teaching (9 credits), Seminar (2 credits), and Professional Portfolio (2 credits) is the required load.
-Secondary (4-12 and PK-12) program students should see the catalog section for a list of courses which must be taken prior to student teaching.

 Student teachers seeking their initial license must teach full days for a full semester following the cooperating school's schedule.
 For students seeking an additional teacher license, the student teaching shall be for a duration determined by the Education Program Coordinator and Department Chair to be necessary for the student to gain the necessary clinical experience for the additional license.